Unified Task and Motion Planning using Object-centric Abstractions of Motion Constraints: INTRODUCTION

 Another family of TAMP approaches {\it combine discrete search and optimal control} to search for solutions directly in the plan space, rather than in the state space, which permits better considering constraints across a plan.
 Lagriffoul et al. \cite{lagriffoul2016combining} use logic programming to find plans compatible with symbolic constraints as explanations of plan failures produced by collisions.
 Toussaint \cite{toussaint2015logic}, in turn, proposes an approach specially designed for creating pile of objects with stable configurations, where symbols are tailored to describe geometric and differential constrains for optimizing the entire plan execution.
 In the same vein, Fernandez et al. \cite{fernandez2017mixed} propose an optimization approach that scales better to longer horizon plans using heuristics that do not require time discretization.
 These approaches require a model of the robot dynamics and intensive computations to find optimal solutions.
 Our approach, instead, does not require the robot dynamics and permits using the computational efficiency of off-the-shelf state-based planners to find solutions that jointly consider state and motion constraints.
-Another approach that borrows concepts from optimal control is presented by Castaman et al.\cite{castaman2021receding}.
-They propose a TAMP approach inspired by Model Predictive Control theory, where a task planner quickly generates constraint-agnostic sequence of actions and a sub-symbolic geometric reasoner searches for robot configurations in a finite horizon.
-Then, the first action is executed and the entire process starts over again.
+Castaman et al. \cite{castaman2021receding} also borrows concepts from optimal control to propose a TAMP approach inspired by Model Predictive Control theory, where a task planner quickly generates constraint-agnostic sequence of actions and a sub-symbolic geometric reasoner searches for robot configurations in a finite horizon.
+The first action is executed and the entire process starts over again.
 The approach is computationally intensive, as it requires not only sub-symbolic geometric reasoning to find feasible motions, but also the computation of a TAMP solution at each time step.